 - Department Heads

-- Supervisors and anyone in Leadership Role
+- Supervisors and anyone in a Leadership Role

 All firms should make every effort to avoid employee burnout in order to ensure the employee's health is protected.
 Organizations must take an active part in assisting employees in recovering from burnout.
 To effectively prevent and eliminate burnout, it must be handled at all levels of the business.
 You will learn the following from this webinar on Dealing with Employee Burnout: